SVG Process Control Diagrams & Specify SCADA Performance

 Create process control diagrams using standard svg shape elements.
 Libraries are provided where ISA symbols, components, and process equipment are available for your use.

 Your associated SCADA drawings can also be created in SVG format, with you specifying their dynamic aspects.
 Included are HMI (Human-Machine Interface) symbols used to define

 To meet your specifications the completed project would then consist of SCADA dynamic drawings, its data acquisitions, plus user interface selections: All distributed within a secure internet/intranet environment, conforming to W3C standards.

 As the Process Control designer, you can create associated static SVG SCADA drawings and specify

 their dynamic performance.
-Vendors therefore will provide an interactive SVG SCADA system to
+Vendors therefore will provide an interactive SVG SCADA system and its data acquisitions to

 The resulting svg elements are animated using a cloud-based network for communication to/from field control devices and the SCADA operator's selections.

 1.)
 Creating SVG Shape Elements

 Each element includes its unique pane to set & edit its specific values.
 Click on the element's button to use its pane to create and place the element in the drawing.